 Presents concepts and skills that lay a foundation for socialization into the nursing profession.
-Students are provided with opportunities to attain the knowledge and skills that are necessary to promote health, prevent disease, and deliver basic nursing care to individual patients across the lifespan.
+Provides opportunities to attain the knowledge and skills necessary to promote health, prevent disease, and deliver basic nursing care to individual patients across the lifespan.
 Prerequisite: Admission to the Nursing program.
 Clinical: Registration must be completed and TB test results and proof of current immunizations submitted before a student is permitted in the clinical area.
 Current CPR certification is also required.
 Corequisite: BI232 and PSY201.
 Corequisites may be completed prior to enrollment in NUR106.
 F